What is a Coronary Artery Disease?

 A procedure performed on the vessels in the heart is known as Coronary Angiogram or Angiography.
 ‘Angio’ in Greek refers to blood vessel, and ‘Gram’ in Angiogram refers to a measure in Latin.
 So, Angiogram refers to analysis or record the condition of blood vessels.

 The angiograms are performed by placing a catheter in an artery or vein to be reviewed.
 An iodine dye is injected into the artery, which allows an x-ray to view the exact site of any blockage or tear in an artery.
-The results from angiograms can be viewed on traditional x-ray films, and with new technology they can also be viewed as digital pictures.
+The results from angiograms can be viewed on traditional x-ray films, and with new technology, they can also be viewed as digital pictures.

 Why is the Procedure Performed?

 A Coronary Angiogram shows where the arteries are narrowed or blocked.
 Coronary Angiography is performed to detect obstruction in the coronary arteries in patients with angina or chest pain.
-It may also be performed as next course of treatment when patient has had a heart attack.
+It may also be performed as next course of treatment when the patient has had a heart attack.
 Sometimes patients with valve disease or holes in the heart undergoing heart surgery may be advised Coronary Angiography.

 How is Angiogram Performed?